WheteThunger/LimitedDroneRange/README.md

 - `ProfilesRequiringPermission` -- Each profile in this list generates a permission like `limiteddronerange.<suffix>`.
 Granting a profile to a player determines how far they can pilot drones away from the host computer station, overriding `DefaultMaxRange`.
   - `PermissionSuffix` -- Determines the generated permission of format `limiteddronerange.<suffix>`.
   - `MaxRange` -- Determines the max range for players with this profile.
+- `UISettings` -- Options to control the display of the UI.

 ## Localization